Christian People's Party (Peru): Alliance for the Great Change (2011)

-2013 to 2014
+Electoral failures after 2011

 The PPC decided to support the Metropolitan Council of Lima in the popular consultation process for the revocation of March 2013, getting Mayor Susana Villarán to commit to fulfilling an agenda for Lima.
 The councilors of the mayor's party were revoked, but those of the PPC were supported by the citizens.
 In November of the same year, the PPC achieved victory in the new municipal elections, held to replace the accessories who had entered after the March process.
 Thus, since January 2014, the PPC is the first minority of the Metropolitan Council.

 In 2014, the PPC bases elected the former mayor of Villa El Salvador, Jaime Zea as a Candidate for Mayor of Lima.
-The result of the electoral process was one of the worst defeats of the party, barely obtaining 7 district mayoralties in Lima and its candidate 3% of the votes, remaining in 6th place.
+The result of the electoral process was one of the worst defeats of the party, barely obtaining seven district mayoralties in Lima and its candidate 3% of the votes, remaining in 6th place.

-General elections of 2016
+Popular Alliance (2016) and new leadership

 In 2016, they formed a political coalition with APRA called the Popular Alliance, after not obtaining any seats in congress, the political alliance was dissolved.
 That is why it does not have representation in congress for the period 2016-2021, the Partido Popular Cristiano party is in crisis.
 In this same year, the party premises are for sale valued at US $2,000,000.00.

-Post-2016 elections

 The PPC militants, according to the party's Statute, convened a National Congress for December 16 and 17, 2017, in order to be able to elect a new national leadership due to the absence of authorities since 2016.
 Former Congressman Alberto Beingolea was elected in this process, defeating fellow former Congressman Javier Bedoya de Vivanco.

-2021 general elections
+2021 general election and loss of party registration

 For the 2021 general election, Alberto Beingolea announced the establishment of National Unity, a party leadership roundtable of the Christian People's Party to analyze options if running in a coalition or independently in the elections.
 The roundtable managed to negotiate with a variety of political personalities and parties until reaching an agreement César Acuña of Alliance for Progress.
 The alliance was officially signed on 12 October 2020, but lasted only six days, upon the revelation of disconformity from PPC's leadership, most prominently from the party Secretary General, Marisol Pérez Tello, who rejected Acuña by stating "she would not support a plagiarizer".
 Illegal audios were revealed by the press, and the alliance broke off almost immediately.

 Following the failed agreement with Alliance for Progress, Beingolea announced that he would run for the party's presidential nomination.
 He formally attained the nomination on 29 November 2020.

-On election day, Beingolea lost the election, placing 11th and the party failed to win any seats in the Congressional election and the party is expected to lose its electoral registration.
+On election day, Beingolea only garnered 2% of the vote, placing eleventh in the election for the presidency; at congressional level, the party failed to attain representation.
+The party lost its registration at the National Jury of Elections on 7 September 2021, alongside other fifteen parties that failed to overcome the electoral threshold in the last general election.